 NOTE: When using local alignment, all target images must have corresponding reference images (Figure 2A).
 Local alignment is not recommended for biological calibration reference images as local chromatic shifts vary from one sample to the other (Table 1).
 For the same reason, single local alignment cannot be applied to many target images (Figure 2B).
 As an exception, it can be used when the sample of interest is only at the surface of the coverslip, and the field of view is filled with bright objects, just like the multicolor fluorescent bead samples.

 For multiple biological calibration reference images, check the average references option (Figure 1H) to measure a single alignment parameter from the averaged image, and the single alignment parameter is then applied to all target images (Figure 2C).
+Choose None for Local align (Figure 1F).

 Click Run all (Figure 1I) to start measurements; the alignment parameters are applied to the target images.